parratia/webpage/content/home/experience.md

     location: Santiago, Chile
     date_start: '2019-03-05'
     date_end: '2020-10-02'
-    description: Stability for an inverse problem related to a 2D model of Light Sheet Fluorescence Microscopy based on heat equation and extension of the direct model to the 3D case
+    description: Stability for an inverse problem related to a 2D model of Light Sheet Fluorescence Microscopy based on heat equation and extension of the direct model to the 3D case  |2-

+      * Technologies used: Matlab, Python, Tensorflow

   - title: First Director
     company: Mathematical Engineering Students Center at Universidad de Chile, Facultad de Ciencias Físicas y Matemáticas